bathcoder/fuely--fe/README.md

 4. Create a Google API key.
 You can find more information on https://developers.google.com/maps/documentation/javascript/get-api-key

-5. In the public directory, create 2 files and call them: 1) .env 2) .env.local
+5. In the root directory, create 2 files and call them: 1) .env 2) .env.local

 6. In the .env file, add to line 1: REACT_APP_NEXT_PUBLIC_GOOGLE_MAPS_API_KEY='YOURAPIKEYHERE'